Ernst Niekisch

-Ernst Niekisch (23 May 1889 – 23 May 1967) was a German writer and politician.
-Initially a member of the Social Democratic Party (SPD), he later became a prominent exponent of National Bolshevism.
+Ernst Niekisch (23 May 1889 – 23 May 1967) was a German writer and political theorist.
+Initially a member of the Social Democratic Party (SPD) and of the Old Social Democratic Party of Germany (ASP), he later became a prominent exponent of the National revolutionary branch of the Conservative Revolution and National Bolshevism.

 Early life

+Born in Trebnitz (Silesia), and brought up in Nördlingen.
+After studying at a teaching seminar, and completing a one-year voluntary military service with the Bavarian Army, he was appointed a public school teacher in Augsburg.
+From 1914 to 1917, he served with the Imperial German Army during WWI.

-Born in Trebnitz (Silesia), and brought up in Nördlingen, he became a schoolteacher by profession.
-He joined the Social Democratic Party in 1917 and was instrumental in the setting up of a short-lived Bavarian Soviet Republic in 1919.
+He joined the Social Democratic Party in 1917, returned to Augsburg as a teacher and was instrumental in the setting up of a short-lived Bavarian Soviet Republic in 1919.
 Indeed, for a time at the start of the year, after the resignation of Kurt Eisner and immediately before the establishment of the Bavarian Soviet Republic, Niekisch wielded effective power as chairman of the central executive of Bavarian councils, an interim governing body.
-He left the SPD soon afterward and was the Independent Social Democratic Party of Germany (USPD) for a time before he returned to his former party.
+He left the SPD soon afterward and joined the Independent Social Democratic Party of Germany (USPD) for a time before he returned to his former party.
 He served a brief spell in prison in 1925 for his part in the abortive Bavarian coup.